 But not so with this transition.

 It didn’t feel right to publicly journal our experience as it unfolded.
-Eventually the news trickled out to a few people but I didn’t want to jeopardize things so I mostly kept quiet.
+Eventually, the news trickled out to a few people but I didn’t want to jeopardize things so I mostly kept quiet.

 But now November is on our doorstep.
-I’m ready to evict sadness and disappointment, move on, and make space for whatever and whomever is waiting for us.
+I’m ready to evict sadness and disappointment, move on, and make space for whatever and whoever is waiting for us.
 There is also a gaping hole in our narrative that needs attention so you can read about God’s peculiar and poetic provision in the midst of mounting insanity.